Concrete Subcontractor Contract Template

 Let's go over the fine print.
 It's important to have a solid contract in place before starting a new project.
 Here are some key things to include:

-Scope of Work: The scope of work is like a blueprint for the concrete job.
+• Scope of Work: The scope of work is like a blueprint for the concrete job.
 It spells out exactly what the site team is responsible for.
-No guesswork or surprises—just a clear plan of attack.

-Duration and Deadlines: The contract needs clear start and end dates.
-It's like planning a road trip—you need to know when you're leaving and when you're aiming to arrive.
-Plus, it's helpful to set deadlines to keep everyone on track.
+• Duration and Deadlines: The contract needs clear start and end dates.
+It's helpful to set deadlines to keep everyone on track.

-• Workers' comp is for when someone on the crew gets hurt on the job.
+• Workers' Compensation Insurance is for when someone on the crew gets hurt on the job.

 How to Terminate the Agreement